jaanga/cookbook/star-spotter/readme.md

 * Currently the 'Time travel' slider updates star positions in a mostly arbitrary manner.
 Future revisions:
 	* Tie movements to specific time periods and, for example, display the date of the current positions
 	* Also be able to show apparent movement around Sol for any specific date
 * Currently, color is tied to an arbitrary element.
-Future revisions
+Future revisions:
 	* Tie color, size, alpha and other visual attributes to arbitrary star attributes as selected by the user
 	* Needs default value is no data for a star of star data is a huge outlier
 	* Needs to know the bell curve of typical values